 Our beautiful beauty vlogger is modelling one of Naturalia Sintesi’s quick at-home beauty treatments, Lucy Hughes, from CarefulFace.
-The products used are: Pufac Twin Serum – regulates the sebum and is an anti-congestive, then she used the Special Vanishing Cream – which restores the skin PH, and finally, she used Sun Experience, protecting the skin from the sun’s harmful rays.
-You can have a look at all of our at home Beauty line online in exclusive for the clients of Beauty centres, Spas and Professional users here.
+The products used are: Pufac Twin Serum – regulates the sebum and is an anti-congestive, then she used the Special Vanishing Cream – which restores the skin PH, and finally, she used Sun Experience SPF 50+, protecting the skin from the sun’s harmful rays.
+You can have a look at all of our at home products online in exclusive for the clients of Beauty centres, Spas and Professional users here.
 Ask your Beauty Therapist or your salon to get them, they’ll suggest the best Naturalia Sintesi products for your skin type!

 So, Things To Watch Out For: